-Editor's note: How merged User profile data and UE Subscription data, the MNO policy, and the association of the UE subscription with the UE profile are memorized is FFS.
+To identify if a human User with a User Identifier can be associated with a UE or is associated with the expected UE, the respective information is exchanged during the Registration procedure between the involved UDM(s) and stored there temporarily until a deregistration procedure for the human User (User Identifier) and UE (SUPI) is performed successfully.
+During the deregistration the association of a UE subscription with a User Profile shall be terminated.

 The User Identifier is provided by the MNO to the human User and may be based on following parameters and considerations:

 - The human User Identifier should be based on the Network Access Identifier (NAI) specifications in RFC 7542.
 As the human Users need to be on the same MNO domain as the UE subscription, it needs to be unique per MNO only.
 An MNO may use any of the following examples for the User Identifier: